edyhsgr/catdateweight/README.md

 #
 Notes and things guessed, thought, learned about (by date):

+20220727
+- Weighing him less frequently since 20220623, and also at different|more-variable times of day.

 20220505
 - Switching to weighing him in the morning (rather than evening) after eating starting today.
 I regret I haven't been measuring/recording more frequently in recent weeks - including that the new twist is interesting, and it would be neat to have better info on the daily-variation.